kebab-mai-haddi/eeg_simulator/readme.md

 In order to simulate EEG readings, no software exists which can run the Kinetic LGN model.
-This python library will simulate implements the kinetic lgn model for simulating eeg models.
+This python library implements the kinetic lgn model for simulating eeg models.

 1. Run simulation via: